 If you have an outdoor grill, go ahead and fire it up!
-You’ll want the heat to come up to about 400 degrees.
+You’ll want the heat to come up to about 400-450ºF.
 Let your vegetable kebabs grill for about 5 minutes on one side until you start to see some charring action on the vegetables and the bbq tofu.
-Then flip and finish the second side for 5 minutes.
-They shouldn’t need longer than 10-15 minutes all together, depending on how much char you like!
+Then flip cook for another 5 minutes.
+Keep flipping in 5 minute intervals until all sides are charred to your liking!
+It should take about 15-20 minutes.

 For the BBQ tofu:

 - 3 tablespoons Pompeian Organic Apple Cider Vinegar

 - 1 teaspoon mustard

 - 1/2 teaspoon black pepper

 - 1 14-ounce package extra firm tofu, pressed for 15 minutes*